opendocsg/slw-judgments-backfill/2014_SGHC_192/report.md

 233    I would make a final observation.
 The dispute over payment here did not relate to a supply of basic consumables, but to the provision of professional services.
 A dispute over the quality of professional services rendered generally involves a greater measure of subjective judgment; and the client receiving such services should be given some latitude if it genuinely believes that there was a deficiency in the quality of services for which payment should be withheld.

-234    In these circumstances, I did not think that JC’s stance was one which “no director could honestly believe to be taken in the interests of the company” (see _Cheam Tat Pang and another v Public Prosecutor_ [1996] 1 SLR(R) 161 at [80]).
+234    In these circumstances, I did not think that JC’s stance was one which “no director could honestly believe to be taken in the interests of the company” (see _Cheam Tat Pang and another v Public Prosecutor_ <span class="citation">[1996] 1 SLR(R) 161</span> at [80]).
 I considered this margin of deference that should be afforded to directors.
 I also considered the fact that she had reached out to KPMG to lodge her dissatisfaction (see [229] above).
 While I thought that JC was perhaps not the easiest of clients ( _qua_ director of TYC) to deal with, I found that she did approach the issue of payment of the KPMG Fees with an honest, _bona fide_ belief that KPMG ought not to be paid (then or perhaps at all) because it had not discharged fully or properly its obligations under the terms of the engagement.

 _Fiduciary Duty Argument_